- Major Exploration Center

 Marilyn has been an Academic Advisor at the U for over 25 years, and during this time has advised a wide variety of students.
 She currently specializes in international student advising, non-traditional student advising, and also assists with prelaw advising.
 She is originally from Ohio and has a Bachelor's Degree in Theatre from The Ohio State University.
 She enjoys working with students and helping them to achieve their academic and career goals.
 Some of her favorite things are travelling in the U.S. and internationally, hiking in the Wasatch mountains and Southern Utah, skiing, bird watching, photography, theatre, movies, and dinners and laughter with good friends.

-Kira has over three years experience teaching, advising, and counseling students.
+Kira has over four years experience teaching, advising, and counseling students.
 She earned her bachelor’s degree in Mass Communication from the University of Utah in 2005.
 During her time on campus she worked with the Housing and Residential Education, University Tutoring Services, the CLEAR Program: Center for Engineering Leadership and the Utah Daily Chronicle.
 Since graduating from the University of Utah, Kira obtained a Master’s Degree in Communication Studies from the University of Montana, where she was also an instructor.
 Throughout her career, she has worked with a variety of women’s health non-profit organizations across the country.
 Kira brings a vast skill-set and knowledge of student services and advocacy work to her advising to keep quality student experiences as the focus of what the College of Fine Arts and the University College does best.
 Kira also sits on the board of directors for the National Women’s Health Network.
 In her free time, she frequently sets aside time to draw or paint and can often be found with a camera in hand.

 Mayumi is an advisor in the Preprofessional Advising office.
 She has a Bachelor's degree in International Studies and a Master’s degree in Comparative Literary and Cultural Studies from the University of Utah.
 She is from Japan but has lived in Utah since 2004.
 She has two dogs and enjoys baking and traveling.